dblock/code.dblock.org/_posts/2010/2010-04-28-java-native-access-jna-325-shipped.markdown

 ---
 ![java-logo_svg-a]({{ site.url }}/images/posts/2010/2010-04-28-java-native-access-jna-325-shipped/java-logo_svg-a_6.jpg) 3.2.5 shipped quietly last week.

 JNA now includes _platform.jar_ that has cross-platform mappings and mappings for a number of commonly used platform functions, including a large number of Win32 mappings as well as a set of utility classes that simplify native access.
 The code is tested and the utility interfaces ensure that native memory management is taken care of correctly.
-I’ve contributed a boatload of code in this area, so when something doesn’t work you can blame me.
+I've contributed a boatload of code in this area, so when something doesn't work you can blame me.

 Before you map your own functions, check the JavaDoc for an already mapped one.